(Updated Oct. 22, 2020)

 - Flipped classes – where classroom time on campus is focused on applied learning, problem solving and labs while lectures are available online where appropriate.

 - Hybrid classes – where class activities will be split between online learning and on-campus attendance.

 - Physical distancing – where students will be spaced at least 6 feet apart; some classes may move to larger spaces.

 Health and Safety

-Dalton State is adopting enhanced cleaning protocol and will provide hand sanitizer and sanitizing wipes throughout campus.
+Dalton State has adopted enhanced cleaning protocol and provided hand sanitizer and sanitizing wipes throughout campus.
 Individuals are encouraged to wipe down areas of high usage multiple times a day and expected to continue following the GDPH and CDC recommendations for personal hygiene:

 - Wash your hands often with soap and water for at least 20 seconds.

 - If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol and rub hands together for at least 20 seconds.